petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 #### target

 `target` is the ECMAScript target version.
 With Node.js `es6` has usually been the target.
 It means that the resulting code will be almost identical to the TypeScript excluding the type annotations.
 However, since Node.js 8.x it has been possible to safely target `es2017` as well.
-The difference is that with `es6` target TypeScript compiles `async/await` to contrived looking and more verbose `__awaiter` polyfill.
+The difference is that with `es6` target TypeScript compiles `async/await` to a contrived looking and more verbose `__awaiter` polyfill.

 For example this beautiful await/async: